 Endometriosis and Infertility

+Infertility is a condition that affects millions of couples worldwide.
+It is defined as the inability to conceive after a year of regular, unprotected intercourse.
+In women, endometriosis is a common cause of infertility.
 Endometriosis is a complicated condition that can cause reproductive challenges and infertility for women.
 About 35-40% of women with endometriosis will experience some varying degree of reproductive challenges.

 How does endometriosis cause infertility?

 Endometriosis occurs when the uterine tissue grows outside of the uterus.
 This tissue can adhere to surrounding organs like the ovaries, fallopian tubes, and bowel.
 Endometriosis causes inflammation in the pelvis which can prevent the egg and sperm from joining.
-Scarring (adhesions) caused by endometriosis may even block the fallopian tubes and ovaries, preventing the sperm and egg from meeting.
+Scarring (adhesions) caused by severe endometriosis may even block the fallopian tubes and ovaries, preventing the sperm and egg from meeting.

 Diagnosis and Testing

-We Can Help!
+Endometriosis Associated Infertility - We Can Help!

+It is important for women with endometriosis to be evaluated for infertility early on, as the disease can progress over time and lead to more extensive tissue growth and scarring.
+In addition, early medical treatment can increase the chances of successful fertility treatments.
 If you’re having trouble becoming pregnant and you have endometriosis (or symptoms of endometriosis), our specialists can provide a comprehensive evaluation to determine what could be affecting your fertility.

 For endometriosis-related infertility and other issues, the Endometriosis Treatment Center of America is your trusted source for reproductive medicine.
 Reach out now for a consultation with a compassionate member of our team.
 We’d love to help you explore all available options and live a pain-free life.